husainamir660new/privacy-policy/terms.md

 These terms and conditions are effective as of 2026-06-25

+DISCLAIMER & COPYRIGHT NOTICE:
+1. This application is an independent tool designed for downloading public videos and is NOT affiliated with, sponsored, or endorsed by Facebook, Meta, or any third-party platforms.
+2. All intellectual property rights, titles, and ownership of the videos, photos, and music downloaded through this app belong strictly to their respective owners or publishers.
+3. You must obtain permission from the content owner before downloading, sharing, or re-uploading any copyrighted material.
+4. The developer is NOT responsible for any intellectual property infringement or unauthorized use of content by the users.
+Use this application at your own risk.

 **Contact Us**

 If you have any questions or suggestions about the Terms and Conditions, please do not hesitate to contact the Service Provider at hussainihussain222@gmail.com.